Forced fatherhood: Popular culture

 In Roald Dahl's novel My Uncle Oswald, the titular character plots to steal sperm from famous men and sell it to women who want children sired by geniuses.
-Intended victims include Pablo Picasso, Sigmund Freud, Albert Einstein, H.G.
-Wells, Joseph Conrad, Igor Stravinsky, Sir Arthur Conan Doyle, Giacomo Puccini, Claude Monet, Henri Matisse, James Joyce, Sergei Rachmaninoff, Pierre-Auguste Renoir, and Rudyard Kipling.

-In the 2015 Seth MacFarlane movie Ted 2, Ted and John unsuccessfully attempt to spermjack Tom Brady, as Ted wants to use it to impregnate his wife.

 The main theme of the 2004 UK TV drama "Whose Baby?", starring Andrew Lincoln and Sophie Okonedo, is focused around an instance of sperm theft.
-The female lead character inseminates herself in the shower with a used condom after a one night stand.
+The female lead character inseminates herself in the shower with a used condom after a one-night stand.
 The male lead character finds out years later as he is contacted by child support agency.